tap349/tap349.github.io/_posts/2016-01-06-chef-solo-notes.md

 participants:

 1. chef node (deployment target - this is what configured, has chef-client or chef-solo installed)
-2. chef server (combined with chef node using chef-solo)
+2. chef server (combined with chef node when using chef-solo)
 3. workstation (from which knife or knife-solo is run - can be remote machine as well)

 ### core principles